A General Existence Theorem for Embedded Minimal Surfaces with Free Boundary: Background and motivation

-The study of free boundary problem for minimal surfaces was initiated by R. Courant in \cite{Courant40} and H. Lewy in \cite{Lewy51}.
-In the 1970's, the boundary behavior of a minimal surface on its free boundary was extensively studied by several mathematicians including S. Hildebrandt, W. J\"{a}ger, J. C. C. Nitsche, K. H. Goldhorn, J. E. Taylor, W. Meeks, S.T.
-Yau and R.Ye (see \cite{Goldhorn-Hildebrandt70} \cite{Hildebrandt-Nitsche79} \cite{Hildebrandt69} \cite{Jager70} \cite{Meeks-Yau80} \cite{Nitsche69} \cite{Nitsche70} \cite{Taylor77} \cite{Ye91}).
-They approached the problem by applying the direct method in the calculus of variations to the Dirichlet energy functional, and established the existence of \emph{minimizers} with boundary lying on a given supporting surface.
+The study of free boundary problems for minimal surfaces was initiated by R. Courant in \cite{Courant40} and H. Lewy in \cite{Lewy51} in the 1940's.
+In the next few decades, these minimal surfaces with free boundaries were studied extensively by K. Goldhorn, S. Hildebrandt, W. J\"{a}ger and J. Nitsche (see, for example, \cite{Hildebrandt69} \cite{Nitsche69} \cite{Nitsche70} \cite{Goldhorn-Hildebrandt70} \cite{Jager70} \cite{Hildebrandt-Nitsche79}), and later by J. Taylor \cite{Taylor77}, W. Meeks and S.T.
+Yau \cite{Meeks-Yau80}, and R.Ye \cite{Ye91}, among many others.
+In their approaches, they applied the direct method in the calculus of variations to the Dirichlet energy functional, and established the existence of minimizers with boundary lying on a given supporting surface.
 Boundary regularity results were obtained in a variety of settings.
-Interested readers are encouraged to consult the recent treatise (\cite{Ulrich-Hildebrandt-Sauvigny10} \cite{Ulrich-Hildebrandt-Tromba10}) on boundary value problems of minimal surfaces.
+Interested readers are encouraged to consult the recent treatise \cite{Ulrich-Hildebrandt-Sauvigny10} \cite{Ulrich-Hildebrandt-Tromba10} on boundary value problems of minimal surfaces.

-However, this approach is inadequate to answer \textbf{Question 1} set out in the beginning of this paper due to several reasons.
-First of all, these existence theorems could only produce \emph{minimizers}, they do not yield the existence of stationary minimal surfaces which are not area minimizing.
-As certain kinds of supporting surfaces are not able to hold non-trivial minimizers, their method is restricted by serious topological limitations.
+However, this approach cannot be used directly to answer \textbf{Question 1}.
+The main reason is that these existence theorems only produce area minimizers, they do not yield the existence of stationary minimal surfaces which are not area minimizing.
+It is not hard to see that for certain supporting surfaces, there are no non-trivial minimizers.
 For example, it does not furnish the existence of non-trivial stationary minimal surfaces within the region bounded by a closed convex surface in $\mathbb{R}^3$.
+Therefore, the direct method does not work unless the ambient space has some non-trivial topology.